imthenachoman/nSPTiles/README.md

  - GUI to help with tile placement when creating/moving tiles
  - GUI to help picking the right tile when you want to edit or delete one
+ - uses SharePoint's built-in list system to house tile data so the rest of the configuration is super easy
+ - multiple tile groups so you can show different tiles on different pages/sections
  - tiles can be rendered by calling JavaScript in a CEWP or by using a provided DVWP
  - tiles can be links
  - each tile can have: